 Year 6: Courage and Humility

-As part of the work about the circulatory system, the children were joined by Dr Forrest, a veterinarian who talked about the similarities in the organs of all mammals.
+As part of the work about the respiratory system, the children were joined by Dr Forrest, a veterinarian who talked about the similarities in the organs of all mammals.
 This session culminated in an optional activity of dissecting lambs lungs - it was inspirational to see the children tracking down the trachea, bronchi, all the way to the alveoli.
 Previously she completed work with the children about the circulatory system.

 Whilst our stunning rural setting provides many advantages, we also encourage the children to look beyond what they know.
 Over the four years they spend in the Oaks class the children are given the opportunity to participate in two residential visits to cities.
 These visits take place early in the academic year.
 They are then used to inspire learning throughout the year.
-This year the children visited London for three days, see the gallery for more pictures of our visit.
-In 2017 the children will visit York.
+Visits have included York and London